 If required, Dolby E encoded signals can be routed through the Hydra2 domain without decoding.
 When patching input ports containing Dolby E encoded signals directly to output ports, it is important to ensure that any sample rate convertors on the incoming signal are switched OFF.
-An Encoded signal may be input as an AES pair or embedded into SDI or MADI streams and can be patched directly to
+An Encoded signal may be input as an AES pair or embedded into SDI or MADI streams and can be patched directly to AES, MADI or SDI outputs irrespective of the format the input is in.
+Calrec AES and AES within SDI do have sample rate convertors and will be switched in as a default.

-AES, MADI or SDI outputs irrespective of the format the input is in.
-Calrec MADI inputs do not have sample rate convertors, but AES and AES within SDI do and will be switched in as a default.
 To maintain the integrity of the encoded signal, ensure the SRC of the port it is being fed into is switched off.
 Patching the input ports to a decoder (as well as directly to the required output ports) will automatically switch the SRC off.
 If required, the patch to the decoder can then be removed, the SRC will stay off.
 Alternatively, or if no decoders are fitted, the SRC can be switched manually by patching the input port to a channel input (as well as directly to the required output ports).
-SRC can be switched on and off from the TFT screen of the IP-EQ-DYN panel mode when the channel is the currently assigned path.
+SRC can be switched on and off from the TFT screen of any of the PROCESSING panel modes when the channel is the currently assigned path.
 The ports can then be removed from the input channel and the port's SRC on/off status is retained.